aryan877/subis/README.md

 5. Set up the `subis-subscription-example-nextjs` folder:
    - Navigate to the `subis-subscription-example-nextjs` folder: `cd ../subis-subscription-example-nextjs`
    - Install the required dependencies: `yarn install`
    - Add the environment variable `SUBSCRIPTION_MANAGER_ADDRESS` once it is deployed through Next.js frontend
    - Add the environment variable `AA_FACTORY_ADDRESS` ( deployed in step 2 ) to the `.env` file.
    - Start the Next.js development server: `yarn dev`
    - Access the example API usage at `http://localhost:3000` which hits the api endpoint at `http://localhost:3000/api/verify-subscription` to verify message signature and retreive the user's subscription plan

 ## Deployment

 The project is currently deployed on the zkSync Sepolia testnet.
 Here are the links to the deployed components:

 - App: [https://subis-app.vercel.app/](https://subis-app.vercel.app/)

 ## Contribution

 We welcome contributions to the Subis project.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request in the respective GitHub repository.
+The MIT License (MIT) applies to all the repositories mentioned in this README, including the main repository and the sub-repositories (app, contracts, cron, and subis-subscription-example-nextjs).
+The entire Subis project and its constituent components are licensed under the MIT License terms.